On the subcritical self-catalytic branching Brownian motions: Introduction

-In this article, we continue the study of the SBBM by addressing the following fundamental question: \begin{itemize} \item \emph{What happens if there are infinitely many initial particles in an SBBM?} \end{itemize} This question was previously explored in \cite{MR2162813} in the context of LCBM with a comprehensive resolution provided in \cite{MR4698025}.
+In this article, we continue the study of the SBBM by addressing the following fundamental question: \begin{itemize} \item[\eq ] \emph{What happens if there are infinitely many initial particles in an SBBM?} \end{itemize} This question was previously explored in \cite{MR2162813} in the context of LCBM with a comprehensive resolution provided in \cite{MR4698025}.
 We will show that, under the assumptions that the catalytic branching is subcritical and not parity-preserving, an SBBM model supporting infinitely many initial particles can be defined as the limit of a sequence of SBBMs with finitely many initial particles (Theorem \ref{thm:existence-of-Z-t}).
 The law of this limiting process is characterized by the initial trace---a key concept introduced in \cite{MR4698025}---and the branching mechanisms.
-Additionally, we will establish the CDI result: a necessary and sufficient condition for the finiteness of the number of particles in any region at any time (Theorem \ref{Comming-down-finite-first-moment} (i) \& (ii)); and characterize the corresponding CDI rates in terms of the particle system's mean-field equation (Theorem \ref{Comming-down-finite-first-moment} (iii), (iv) \& (v)); thereby generalizing the results in \cite{MR4698025}.
+Additionally, we will establish the CDI result: a necessary and sufficient condition for the finiteness of the number of particles in any region at any time (Theorem \ref{Comming-down-finite-first-moment}); and characterize the corresponding CDI rates in terms of a deterministic partial differential equation (Theorem \ref{thm:CDIrate}); thereby generalizing the results in \cite{MR4698025}.
 Our findings reveal an universal behavior: the CDI rates, while depending on the initial trace and the mean-field effect of the pairwise interaction, are independent of the precise form of the branching mechanisms.